 Awhile back, a charity asked me to cook up and freeze some 25 pounds or so of dried pinto beans for future use.
 It was just the excuse I needed to perfect this recipe for refried beans using the Instant Pot.
 Here are a few things I learned in the process.

-- Recipes I tried from the internet often don’t account for the time it takes for the Instant Pot to come to pressure before the specified time gets started.
-This can be considerable, so remember that when comparing recipes.
+Recipes I try from the internet don’t always account for the time it takes for the Instant Pot to come to pressure before the specified time gets started.
+This time can be considerable, so remember that when comparing recipes.

 How To Cook Instant Pot Refried Beans in 90 Minutes:

 Kitchen Secrets Related to Tortilla Warmers, Tortillas, and Burritos:

 Since a lot of refried beans end up in burritos, I wanted to mention this tortilla warmer.
 Don’t underestimate its usefulness when you’re feeding a crowd and trying to keep tortillas warm.